FAQs for TCAP

 We provide spays, neuters, vaccinations, heartworm testing and prevention, FeLV and FIV testing, flea/tick prevention, nail trims, microchips, and dental cleanings.

-Yes, we contract caring veterinarians who specialize in spay and neuter surgeries.
+Yes, we contract caring veterinarians who specialize in spay/neuter surgeries and preventative care.

 No, do not give your pet’s pain medication early.
 Your pet has had a 24-hour pain injection in our clinic that will last until 5 p.m. the day following surgery.
 Giving the medication early could cause complications with their other organs and overdose your pet.